dan-da/subaddress-derive-xmr/README.md

 Derivation reports show major index (account ID), address index, and address.

 Input must be provided with these flags:

- --mnemonic : a mnemonic phrase to use an existing wallet --view-priv and --spend-pub : a private view key and a public spend key --gen-key : generates a new wallet seed and keys.
+    --mnemonic : a mnemonic phrase to use an existing wallet --view-priv and --spend-pub : a private view key and a public spend key --gen-wallet : generates a new wallet seed and keys.

 Reports are available in json, plaintext, and html.
 Columns can be changed or re-ordered via command-line.